tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 ### 9. Instructor Do: Parlez-vous le JSON Activity Review (5 min)

-Instructor and students will review the JSON turn and teach the activity.
+Instructor and students will review the JSON turn and teach activity.
 The instructor will complete a live demo of submitting an API request and deciphering the JSON output.

 Open Postman and submit the below request to Quandl.
 Then conduct a live deciphering of the JSON data, emphasizing the following: